Join 8,000 Iceland Travel Fans & Unlock Exclusive Discounts

 Heimaey: the village buried by lava

-January 22, 1973: In the dead of night there is an volcanic eruption and the Eldfell volcano is formed.
-All of of the 5.000 inhabitants are successfully evacuated, most of them escape the inferno on fishing boats surreptitiously in harbour due to bad weather.
+January 22, 1973: In the dead of night, there is a volcanic eruption, and the Eldfell volcano is formed.
+All of the 5.000 inhabitants are successfully evacuated, most of them escape the inferno on fishing boats surreptitiously in the harbor due to bad weather.
 The eruption goes on with continuous lava flow for more than five months, burying some 300 houses.
-Half of the town is destroyed, the other half is covered in a thick ash layer.
-About 2.000 people returned after the eruption and clearing all the ash was a lot of hard work to say the least.
+Half of the town is destroyed, and the other half is covered in a thick ash layer.
+About 2.000 people returned after the eruption, and clearing all the ash was a lot of hard work to say the least.

 Volcanic Eruption at Vestmann Islands.